ralexstokes/ethereum-consensus/README.md

 # ethereum-consensus

-A library for interacting with ethereum consensus objects.
+A library for interacting with ethereum consensus data.

 # 🚧 WARNING 🚧